a-ngai/SolvatedElectronsBeamtime/README.md

 # Quick start guide

+### How to set up in JupyterLab

+In the terminal, create a virtual environment with the command
+> python -m venv venv

+To make your JupyterNotebooks see the virtual environment, run the following commands on the terminal
+> pip install ipykernel
+> python -m ipykernel install --user --name=venv

 ### How to set up Python and modules through Terminal

 Python3 is required, as well as Python's pip for install modules.
 To install python, you can use the installer provided at "https://www.python.org/downloads/".
 Make sure Python is properly installed, by running the following command on the terminal of your choosing (e.g. cmd or PowerShell for Windows):